Hello Kitty Online: Farming

 Each player receives a starter farm upon entering the game for the first time.
 The farm serves as the primary form of income in the game.
 Crops grown on the farm can be sold, traded to other players, or crafted into different items.
 Players can also purchase bigger and nicer (and pricier) farms.
 Successful farming requires players to take into consideration variables such as land fertility, pests and growth factors.
 If you don't water your farm frequently, the plants will dry out and die.
 But be aware that there are moles that sometimes come to farms to eat your plants.

 Pet system

 Every defeated monster in HKO has a chance of dropping a rare pet card that can be used to gain that monster's service, effectively making that monster a player's pet.
 Players may own a maximum of 3 pets in total, and only one pet can be used at any time.
 Pets have a variety of roles: they can act as mules, providing extra inventory space; some pets provide a buff to player stats while they are in service; lastly, they are able to help when it comes to collecting resources.
 Pets gain levels from food: when pets are fed regularly, their stats and level will increase over time.

-Player versus Player (PvP)

-Hello Kitty Online contains no direct PvP, though players may choose to compete amongst themselves in a number of available minigames.

-Minigames

-Minigames available in-game and in SanrioTown web site member's area provide players a chance to compete with each other.